 How can I be sure that Sedera really works?

-The concept of medical cost sharing has been highly successful within the confines of faith based Christian groups for more than 25 years.
-Nearly one million members have shared hundreds of millions of dollars in medical expenses over that span of time.
+The concept of medical cost sharing has been highly successful within the confines of faith-based Christian groups for more than 25 years.
+More than one million members have shared over a billion dollars in medical expenses over that span of time.
 Hence, there is strong precedence in the concept.
-We believe that a community of health conscious individuals who care for their fellow man can successfully participate in the sharing of one-another’s medical burdens.
+We believe that a community of health-conscious people who care for their fellow man can successfully participate in the sharing of one another’s medical burdens.
 It is important to note that past successes by faith-based sharing groups assisting one another is no guarantee of the future success of similar programs.
 There is no promise or contract by Sedera or the Members to contribute toward any need you might have in the future.
-The only promise by Sedera is to facilitate the voluntary shares given through the health care sharing process.
+The only promise by Sedera is to facilitate the voluntary shares given through the medical cost sharing process.
 Sedera distributes these monthly contributions on behalf of those Members with needs.

 Does Sedera charge monthly premiums?

-Because Sedera’s health care sharing Membership is not insurance there are no premiums associated with it.
+Because Sedera’s Medical Cost Sharing membership is not insurance there are no premiums.
 Sedera Members freely choose to assist other Members with their medical expenses by contributing a predetermined amount each month; called a “share.”
-Ninety point one (90.1) percent of each member’s monthly shares are designated solely for assisting other member’s needs.
+90.1 percent of each member’s monthly shares are designated solely for assisting other member’s needs.

-How do Groups pay for the Sedera Program?
+How do Sponsoring Entities pay for the Sedera Program?

-All participating employers contribute shares directly on a monthly basis.
-Employers transfer the appropriate number of shares into their escrow account at the Business Bank of Texas.
-The employer initially decides how much of the monthly health care shares they will contribute and how much by the employees, via payroll deductions.
+All participating entities contribute shares directly on a monthly basis.
+Sponsoring Entities transfer the appropriate number of shares into their escrow accounts at the Designated Financial Institution.
+Each Sponsoring Entity initially decides how much of the monthly medical cost shares they will contribute if any, and how much will be contributed by the member.

 What happens if there are more medical needs than available shares in a month?

 Sedera’s Guidelines clearly state the reality that payment is never guaranteed, but is always based on the commitment of the Members to each other.
-Sometimes Sedera can overlap needs from multiple months so that there is enough money for all the needs.
+Sedera may overlap needs from multiple months so that there adequate shares for all Needs.
 However, if all needs cannot be met, Sedera uses a prorating method to evenly distribute the burden.
 For example, if there is only enough shares available for 90 percent of the needs submitted for a particular month, Sedera can only commit to sharing 90 percent of each need.

 Can my Membership be dropped if I have very high medical needs?

-Members cannot be dropped from this program due to their medical needs.
-Neither your Membership nor your monthly share is affected by the amount of medical expenses you or any family members may have.
+Members cannot be dropped from the membership due to their medical needs.
+Neither your membership nor your monthly share is affected by the amount of medical expenses you or any family members may have.